axiros/docutools/src/lcdoc/mkdocs/lp/plugs/mermaid/docs/index.md

 Support for [mermaid.js](https://mermaid-js.github.io/mermaid/#/) graphs.

-Source: :srcref:src/lcdoc/mkdocs/lp/plugs/mermaid.py

-We do not require the snippet but add the necessary :srcref:fn=src/lcdoc/mkdocs/lp/assets/mermaid,t=javascript into the page via a lp mode like this:
+We do not require the snippet but add the necessary :srcref:fn=src/lcdoc/mkdocs/lp/plugs/mermaid/page.js,t=javascript into the page via a lp mode like this: